zekaouinoureddine/COVID-19-Detection-From-X-Ray/README.md

 ---
 ### Conclusion
 If you have taken a close look at the results section, we can say that:
-- Accuracies graphs show that there is no overfitting problem which is great!
+- Accuracies graphs show that there is **no overfitting problem** which is great!
-- Losses graphs show that our models are trained with a good learning rate, which is amazing!
+- Losses graphs show that our models are trained with a **good learning rate**, which is amazing!

 So, we can see that our project is quite successful, and we have seen that from the height performances achieved.
-However, there is still much more rooms for improvement, especially if we take into account the quality and the size of our dataset.
+However, there is still much more rooms for improvement, especially if we take into account the **quality** and the **size** of our dataset.

 ---
 ### Authors Infos